 Francis Urquhart announces his intention to seek the leadership of the Conservative Party and become Prime Minister.
 It's six days until the first ballot and Urquhart plots against his rivals.
 One by...

 Francis Urqhart continues his surreptitious campaign to force Prime Minister Henry Collingridge's resignation.
 After the tabloids spend the summer excoriating the PM's brother Charles, it's time for ...

-Francis Urquhart is the chief whip of the Conservative party.
-When Margaret Thatcher resigns as leader, he remains neutral and after a general election where the conservatives are returned with a reduced majority, he fully expects the new Prime Minister, Henry Collingridge, to give him his just reward: a senior Cabinet post.
-When he's informed that he is to stay in his current position, he devises a plot to unseat Collingridge and ensure his own election as party leader which would make his Prime Minister.Written by
+Francis Urquhart is the Chief Whip of the Conservative Party.
+When Margaret Thatcher resigns as leader, he remains neutral and, after a general election in which the Conservatives are returned with a reduced majority, he fully expects the new Prime Minister, Henry Collingridge, to give him his just reward: a senior Cabinet post.
+When he's informed that he is to stay in his current position, he devises a plot to unseat Collingridge and ensure his own election as party leader which would make him Prime Minister.Written by

 26 of 30 people found this review helpful.